josephrexme/josephrex.me/content/post/2021-03-30-financial-architecture.md

 to get reward points, but this account's existence is to reimburse the credit card without affecting all the other accounts with their own unique purpose.

-<strong style="color:#912F40">Tithe saving:</strong> This is pretty self explantory.
-I pay
+<strong style="color:#912F40">Tithe saving:</strong> I pay tithe as a christian but this is
+not something every christian let alone everyone worry about, this is for those who do.
-tithe as a christian.
-This can be skipped if you are not religious.
-It may be hard to find a church with principles that align with yours if you are a christian.
+Find a church with principles that align with yours if you are a christian.
 In such situations, I recommend to just find one church that at least seems decent enough to make good use of tithes you send in[^3].
 Keeping your tithe away from your other personal accounts helps to not have to think about that as your money.
+The longer it stays in your personal account while you wait to pay it to the church, the more reluctant you may get about paying tithe.

 ## Budgets - The frame
 There are various approaches to budgets and many tools for it.
 I've recommended [Debit & Credit][1]